-Contact The Law Offices of Kretzer and Volberding P.C.
+Contact The Law Offices of Seth Kretzer

 Whether you’re considering a jury or bench trial, you need help from a Houston federal criminal defense attorney you can trust.
 When you hire a lawyer, they will help you decide on a bench vs. jury trial — so contact the Law Offices of Seth Kretzer for help.
 Our federal appeal lawyers fully understand the trial process and want to do everything they can to help you.